Pickled Red Onions

 Leave a Comment

-They are so good with all kinds of Mexican dishes including these chicken tinga tacos, steak tacos, and taco bowls.
+They are so good with all kinds of Mexican dishes, including chicken tinga tacos, steak tacos, and taco bowls.
 But they are also amazing on burgers, salads, grilled chicken, and so much more.
+Let's be honest: these pickled onions taste amazing in almost everything.

 Key Ingredients and Substitutions